 Production-related Metabolic Disorders

 The difference between production-related metabolic diseases and nutritional deficiencies is often subtle.
 Typically, nutritional deficiencies are longterm conditions that develop gradually and can be corrected through dietary supplementation.
-Metabolic diseases usually begin suddenly and respond dramatically to administration of the deficient nutrient (although affected animals may need dietary supplements to avoid recurrence).
-Because production-related metabolic disorders are serious and develop suddenly, accurate and rapid diagnosis is essential.
+Acquired metabolic diseases usually begin suddenly and respond dramatically to administration of the deficient nutrient (although affected animals may need dietary supplements to avoid recurrence).
+Because production-related metabolic disorders are serious and can develop suddenly, accurate and rapid diagnosis is essential.
 Ideally, diagnostic tests can be used to predict the chance of disease occurring so that it can be prevented or preparations can be made for rapid treatment.

 For More Information